 By David Simon

-In 2015, the prestigious medical journal The Lancet reported that worldwide, cold kills over 17 times more people than heat.
-A group of 22 scientists examined over 74 million deaths in the United States, China, Brazil, and ten other countries in 1985-2012.
-They found that cold caused 7.29 percent of these deaths, while heat caused only 0.42 percent.
-And of these temperature-related deaths, “moderately hot and cold temperatures” caused 88.85 percent of the deaths, while “extreme” temperatures caused only 11.15 percent.
+Twitter could not be used to share the study by 22 scientists from around the world, published in 2015 by the British medical journal The Lancet, that found that cold kills over 17 times more people than heat.
+Of over 74 million deaths in Australia, Brazil, Canada, China, Italy, Japan, South Korea, Spain, Sweden, Taiwan, Thailand, the United Kingdom, and the United States in 1985-2012, cold caused 7.29 percent, while heat caused only 0.42 percent.
+And of the temperature-related deaths, “moderately hot and cold temperatures” caused 88.85 percent, while “extreme” temperatures caused only 11.15 percent.

 Nor could one tweet evidence that while NASA data show that the planet’s temperature has risen by 1.25 degrees Celsius since 1920, the effects have been beneficial rather than harmful.

 As world population has quadrupled from less than two billion to over seven and half billion since 1920, EM-DAT (The International Disaster Database) data show that the number of people killed by natural disasters has declined by over 80 percent, from almost 55,000 per year to less than 10,000 per year.